lmaydev/OpenConstructionSetOld/README.md

     }

 #### The Installation object

 The `Installation` object will contain information about the installations folder and structure.

+The `EnabledMods` property contains the enabled mods in load order.

 It will contain up to 4 folders depending on which exist.